Solihull: Leisure and Sports facilities

+Entertainment and activity facilities

 On the outskirts of Solihull is the Bear Grylls Adventure Park, run by Merlin Entertainments and named after British adventurer Bear Grylls.
 The centre offers rock climbing, indoor skydiving, a zip line from a Chinook helicopter, Europe's tallest high ropes, an assault course and a chance to dive with sharks.
 The adventure park closed in December 2024.

 At the Solihull Land Rover plant is the Land Rover Experience which features a "14 miles of varied terrain on the legendary Jungle Track, Land Track and Adventure Zone" and driving experiences can be booked.

 In woodland on Cut-Throat-Lane in Hockley Heath is the largest paintball centre in the Midlands.